-When a player serves the racquetball to begin a point, there are various rules that must be followed.
+When a player serves to begin a point, there are various rules that must be followed.

 I’ve collected this list of serving rules from the official racquetball rules PDF.
-Learning how to serve in racquetball is important and is one of the best ways to improve your game-play.
+Learning how to serve in racquetball is important and is one of the best ways to improve your game play.

-A Valid Serve:
+Rules of A Valid Racquetball Serve:

-- The ball must hit the front wall first
+- The ball must hit the front wall first.

-- The ball must pass the “short line”
+- The ball must pass the “short line”.

-- After hitting the front wall, the ball may strike one side wall.
+- After hitting the front wall, the ball may strike one sidewall.

 - The player serving receives two opportunities to make a successful serve.

 - If both serves are unsuccessful, the serve goes to the next player.